silvna06/Planting-Sim/RESEARCH.md

 # Sprites
 Sprite: Various plants at growing stages
 Link: https://pop-shop-packs.itch.io/wild-plants-pixel-asset-pack
-Reason: The basis of the game, used to during cutscene and at shop
+Reason: The basis of the game, used during cutscene and at shop

 # Music
 Video: Background Music